Volunteer

 AgeOptions

-Helps to improve the quality of life and maintain the dignity of older adults and their caregivers.
+A non-profit dedicated to improving the quality of life and maintaining the dignity of older adults and their caregivers.
+Volunteer opportunities include helping with benefits access, financial fraud prevention, and healthy living workshops.

 AmeriCorps Seniors (RSVP)

 The AmeriCorps Seniors Retired and Senior Volunteer Program (RSVP) pairs adults aged 55 and older with organizations in the community for volunteer service.
-This grant-funded program through AmeriCorps Seniors has been sponsored by Triton College since 1983.
+RSVP works to find a volunteer assignment that suits your interests, skills, or expertise.

 Animal Care League